The Trails of 'Toba

 -7km start 1000 McGillivray Falls Parking Lot

-Pre-race Briefing: Mandatory 15 minutes before each race starts race start
+Pre-race Briefing: Mandatory 15 minutes before each race starts at the race start line

 Finish: McGillivray Falls Parking Lot for all three distances

 Shuttle: We will have shuttle service to the start line from Caddy Lake Parking lot for 50km runners only.
-There will be mandatory questions regarding this during registration.
-There will be NO SHUTTLE back to the start line after the race.
+Please show up on time for your bus as others may already be fully booked.

 Aid Stations: Expect the usual!
-Sports drink, fruit source bars, chips, pickles, pop, watermelon, bananas, salt tablets, stroop waffles and maybe a few others!
+Tailwind and Gu gels from our friends at Big Sky Run Co., Energy Bites from our friends at Cranked Energy, fruit source bars, chips, pickles, pop, watermelon, bananas, salt tablets, stroop waffles and maybe a few others!

-The total cutoff for the course will be 10 hours.
+The total cutoff for the course will be 10 hours for 50km runners, there is no cutoff times for 25km and 7km runners but everyone must be off course by 6PM.
 There will be crew access at Bear Lake (directions on this link will guide you to the right spot) and we will be transporting drop bags here as well if needed.
-There is NO CREW ACCESS We will not be allowing pacers, or pets on course!
+There is NO CREW ACCESS at AS#1 as there is no parking there.
+We will not be allowing pacers, or pets on course!
 We DO encourage spectators to come out and cheer participants on though!
 Poles are ok, but not likely of much advantage on this course if using poles, please be careful of other participants!

-Mandatory Gear: - Hydration - every 25 and 50km runner must carry AT LEAST 1 liter of fluid on course be it in a vest, hydration pack or handheld bottles, and come to the event with your fluids FILLED.
+Mandatory Gear: - Hydration - every 25 and 50km runner must carry AT LEAST 1.5 liters of fluid on course be it in a vest, hydration pack or handheld bottles, and come to the event with your fluids FILLED.
 If the temperatures are high we recommend 2 liters as it is a long haul between aid stations.
-7km runners it is recommended to carry fluids and nutrition but not required.
+You must also start with 400 calories be it a few gels, energy bar etc. 7km runners it is recommended to carry fluids and nutrition but not required.
 Remember there is no aid station on the 7km route!

 -Nutrition - plan adequate nutrition for the race, aid stations are there for fluids and to assist you along the way but should not be solely relied on.